Overlays provide a wealth of additional information to help you plan your next adventure.

 US Contours - Adds contour lines and slope angle shading to any map layer.

-In addition, there are four real-time overlays that are exclusive to Pro members:
+In addition, there are six real-time overlays that are exclusive to Pro members:

 Heatmap - Visualizes all the user recordings tied to any trail.
 Easily find the most popular routes or less-traveled paths that other community members have taken.